ksatirli/katacoda-scenarios/k8s-terraform-datadog/step6.md

 `terraform apply "step6.tfplan"`{{execute}}

 Excellent!
-Let's check to see what we created
+Let's check to see what we created:

 `kubectl get namespaces`{{execute}}